sfigg/commercialization-public/docset/customize/mdm/policy-admx-backed.md

 <p style="margin-left: 20px">Note.
 Local Machine Zone Lockdown Security and Network Protocol Lockdown operate by comparing the settings in the active URL's zone against those in the Locked-Down equivalent zone.
 If you select a security level for any zone (including selecting no security), the same change should be made to the Locked-Down equivalent.</p>

 <p style="margin-left: 20px">Note.
 It is recommended to configure template policy settings in one Group Policy object (GPO) and configure any related individual policy settings in a separate GPO.
 You can then use Group Policy management features (for example, precedence, inheritance, or enforce) to apply individual settings to specific targets.</p>

-<a href="" id="privacy-disableadvertisingid"></a>**Privacy/DisableAdvertisingID**

-<p style="margin-left: 20px">This policy setting turns off the advertising ID, preventing apps from using the ID for experiences across apps.</p>

-<p style="margin-left: 20px">If you enable this policy setting, the advertising ID is turned off.
-Apps can't use the ID for experiences across apps.</p>

-<p style="margin-left: 20px">If you disable or do not configure this policy setting, users can control whether apps can use the advertising ID for experiences across apps.</p>

 <a href="" id="internetexplorer-allowlockeddownintranetzonetemplate"></a>**InternetExplorer/AllowLockedDownIntranetZoneTemplate**